We have Four Levels

-Scott Manor House has a total of four levels, including the cellar. (escort will be required to access the cellar)
+Scott Manor House has a total of four levels, including the cellar.
+However, please note that, unlike the other floors, an escort is required in order to access the cellar.

 During our normal summer operating hours you are welcome to wander, on your own or as part of a guided group, around any of the three upper levels of the house: the main floor, the second floor, and the attic, all of which feature portions of our collections on exhibit.